yunjey/cs231n/assignment3/README.md

 - understand how a trained convolutional network can be used to **compute gradients** with respect to the input image
 - implement and different applications of image gradients, including **saliency maps**, **fooling images**, **class visualizations**, **feature inversion**, and **DeepDream**.

 ### Q1: Image Captioning with Vanilla RNNs (Completed)

-The IPython notebook RNN_Captioning.ipynb will walk you through the implementation of an image captioning system on MS-COCO using vanilla recurrent networks.
+The IPython notebook 'RNN_Captioning.ipynb' will walk you through the implementation of an image captioning system on MS-COCO using vanilla recurrent networks.

 ### Q2: Image Captioning with LSTMs (Completed)